Skip to main content

 • Radical trachelectomy with pelvic lymph node dissection

-Treatment options for women who don’t want to maintain fertility
+Treatment options if you don’t want to maintain fertility

-If none of the lymph nodes have cancer cells, radiation may still be an option if the tumor is large, if the tumor has grown into blood or lymph vessels, or if the tumor is invading the surrounding connective tissue that supports organs such as the uterus, bladder, vagina (the stroma).
+If none of the lymph nodes have cancer cells, radiation may still be an option if the tumor is large, if the tumor has grown into blood or lymph vessels, or if the tumor is invading the surrounding connective tissue (the stroma) that supports organs such as the uterus, bladder, and vagina.

 If the cancer has spread to the tissues next to the uterus (called the parametria) or to any lymph nodes, or if the tissue removed has positive margins, radiation (EBRT) with chemotherapy is usually recommended.
 The doctor may also advise brachytherapy after the combined chemo and radiation are done.